-Pippa Small and Turquoise Mountain celebrate ten years of collaboration.
+Pippa Small and Turquoise Mountain celebrate over ten years of collaboration.

 Turquoise Mountain supports young artisans, small businesses and refugees through training, mentoring and sales support to connect them to international markets.
 Artisans are provided with access to specialist equipment, workspaces and a team of business development experts.
 The artisanal businesses that Turquoise Mountain work with specialise in traditional crafts including jewellery, woodwork, ceramics, calligraphy, miniature painting, carpets and textiles.

 “I had always longed to go to Afghanistan, fascinated by the vast sky’s and wild landscapes, proud people and complex history.
 In 2008, I had little idea that my life was going to change when a friend suggested I design a collection with arts foundation Turquoise Mountain in Kabul.
 I rushed through Visa’s and invitation letters and set off filled with excitement and some trepidation as to how I would be received as an english woman designer in a country with complication relations with both.
 As we flew over the rugged mountains with tiny villages tucked around green river banks I knew I was going to love it.

 I stayed in the old 19th century traditional fort where the charity was based at the time with earth walled courtyards and shady old mulberry trees.
 All worries as to how I would be received in the workshops were instantly dispelled when I walked in and was so warmly received by Javier Noori and his team.